Rail transport: Energy efficiency

-Considering only the energy spent to move the means of transport, and using the example of the urban area of Lisbon, electric trains seem to be on average 20 times more efficient than automobiles for transportation of passengers, if we consider energy spent per passenger-distance with similar occupation ratios.
+Considering only the energy spent to move the means of transport and using the example of the urban area of Lisbon, electric trains seem to be, on average, 20 times more efficient than automobiles for passenger transport when energy is measured per passenger-kilometer, assuming similar occupancy ratios.
 Considering an automobile with a consumption of around 6 L/100 km of fuel, the average car in Europe has an occupancy of around 1.2 passengers per automobile (occupation ratio around 24%) and that one litre of fuel amounts to about 8.8 kWh, equating to an average of 441 Wh per passenger-km.
 This compares to a modern train with an average occupancy of 20% and a consumption of about 8.5 kWh/km, equating to 21.5 Wh per passenger-km, 20 times less than the automobile.